dan-nadler/thermoPi/README.md

 This will detect the attached sensors and available actions via the database and `local_settings.py` file, and perform them in a loop.

 # Web Interface
-uwsgi --socket :80 --protocol =http -w wsgi:app
+/usr/local/bin/uwsgi --socket :80 --protocol =http -w wsgi:app